kmacdonald06/language-translator/doc-translator.md

     - For *Language Translator Credentials*, depending on your service instance, you authenticate by providing either your `username` and `password`, or `apikey` and `{apikey_value}`.
     - For *Bluemix User Credentials*, provide your {{site.data.keyword.Bluemix_notm}} account user name and password.

-- Click the **Login** button to log in
+- Click **Login** to log in

 ## Step 2: Select a document to translate

-- Select the **Browse** button, and select a document from your system to translate.
+- Select **Browse**, and select a document from your system to translate.
 Supported document types are listed.

 - Choose a language *From* and *To* from the drop-down menus